Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 After that i have created the folder structuture of the project Controllers -> Managers -> Services and i created intefaces classes as well.

+After adding those classes and injected as a service with interfaces in program.cs file.